leshawn-rice/express-jobly/readme.md

 To run this:

     npm start
-OR

-    node server.js

 To run in developer mode:

     npm run dev
-OR

-    nodemon server.js

 To run the tests:

     npm run test
-OR

-    jest -i